akliang/cooklang-cookbook/README.md

 - clean up orphan photos
 - upgrade photos to be insertable in recipe?
 - make a chef profile public toggle and bookmarkable
-- don't submit recipe if title is blank
 - dynamic recipeeditor based on desktop/mobile (https://stackoverflow.com/questions/31905684/dynamic-partial-in-handlebars)

 ## Testing todo
 - selenium test for frontend